Aetherinox/obsidian-gistr/README.md

 <br />

 # Usage
-To embed an OpenGist or Github Gist paste into your notes, add a new code block:
+To embed an OpenGist or Github Gist sniipet, add a new code block:

 <br />